leongaoleon/gh-repo-clone-nipune-Making-Valuable-Assets-Accessible/README.md

 ## **Background & Introduction:**

 This project has the ability to buy and create tokens that contain traded stocks on the NYSE.
 Crypto users can than purchase these stocks on the crypto currency market.
-The Alpaca API pulled the share price information from yahoo finance.
+The Yahoo Finance pulled the share price information to the Alpaca API.
 Then a solicity contract tokenizes the stocks so they are in one contract.
 BHCoin is a ERC20 token that the contract created.
 Finally Web3 refreshes the contract hourly to check the order is fulfilled.

 ![image](https://user-images.githubusercontent.com/73146288/116769198-b63cbd80-aa7d-11eb-9da8-176be7f16b6f.png)